CodeGrades/codegrades.github.io/src/2020/grades/index.rst

 * Core (grades 3, 4 and 5) -- cover the core concepts associated with Python
   programming at a basic level.
 * Enhanced (grades 6, 7 and 8) -- revisit, extend and refine the core
-  concepts to reach a professional level at grade eight.
+  concepts to reach a professional level by grade eight.

 To pass a grade a candidate prepares for a "grading" where they present to a code mentor (a professional Python programmer) who will give supportive written